-->

 Meaning of Accounting Equation

 The accounting equation is a principle in accounting that says that a company’s assets must be equal to its liabilities and equity.
-Where did this equation come from in 1494 an Italian mathematician luca Pacioli formulated this accounting equation based on mathematic equation LHS (left hand side) = RHS (right hand side).
+Where did this equation come from in 1494 an Italian mathematician Luca Pacioli formulated this accounting equation based on mathematic equation LHS (left hand side) = RHS (right hand side).

 Represents the relationship between the assets are a company’s resources; liabilities are a company’s obligations and capital of a business owner’s equity or stockholders’ equity.